tardis4500/BatCave/README.md

 ## Developing

-Development is best accomplished using virutalenv or virtualenv-wrapper where a virtual environment can be generated:
+Development is best accomplished using virtualenv or virtualenv-wrapper where a virtual environment can be generated:

     pip install -r requirements.txt